 - Stamps for mailing letters and postcards.

-- Comfortable, casual tops or T-shirts (No promotion of sex, drugs, alcohol, violence or offensive messages of any kind).
+- Comfortable, casual tops or T-shirts (clothing that promotes sex, drugs, alcohol, violence or offensive messages of any kind is prohibited.)
 No low cut, see through or skin tight shirts.

 - Appropriate length shorts.

 - Bathing Suit (no thong, string or revealing bikinis)

 - Tank Tops (thick straps – no spaghetti straps or tube tops)

 - Sneakers, beach shoes, slippers if preferred (no high heels)

 - Appropriate undergarments must be worn at all times.

 - Rain jacket, light sweater or warm coat (depending on time of year)

 - Provocative clothing (including but not limited to: leggings, short shorts, skirts, dresses, low cut tops, form-fitting or tank tops, strapless or midriff shirts, heels)

 - Perfume, cologne, body sprays or aerosol products of any kind.